Large fluctuations and transport properties of the L\'evy-Lorentz gas: Introduction

+The study of the L\'evy-Lorentz gas in the physical time has been recently initiated by Bianchi, Cristadoro, Lenci, and Ligab\`o \cite{Bianchi1}, who addressed the typical fluctuations of $X_t$ as $t$ goes to infinity under the hypothesis $\mu:=\Ex[\Delta_1]<+\infty$.
+The case $\mu=+\infty$ has been later considered by Bianchi, Lenci, and P\`ene \cite{Bianchi2}.
+A first important result of \cite{Bianchi1} is the following strong law of large numbers for the collision times. \begin{theorem}[Bianchi \textit{et al.}\ \cite{Bianchi1}] The following limit holds $\ppas$:

-\end{theorem} Theorem \ref{SLLN_T} yields in particular that $\lim_{n\uparrow\infty}T_n=\infty$ $\ppas$, so that the particle position $X_t$ is $\mathbb{P}\times P$-a.s.\ well-defined for all positive time $t$.
-In \cite{Bianchi1}, convergence in distribution for $X_t$ was stated under the assumption $0<\mu<\infty$ by the quenched central limit theorem reported below.
-We point out that two different perspectives can be adopted when studying a motion in a random environment: that of the quenched process, where the dynamics conditional on a typical realization of the environment is analyzed, and that of the annealed process, where the interest is in the effect of averaging over the environments. \begin{theorem}[Bianchi \textit{et al.}\ \cite{Bianchi1}] The following conclusion holds $\pae$ if $0<\mu<\infty$: for all $x\in\Rl$
+\end{theorem} Theorem \ref{SLLN_T} was used by the authors of \cite{Bianchi1} to prove the quenched central limit theorem reported below, which characterizes the typical fluctuations of the process $\X$ when $\mu<+\infty$.
+We point out that two different perspectives can be adopted when studying a motion in a random environment: that of the \textit{quenched process}, where the dynamics conditional on a typical realization of the environment is analyzed, and that of the \textit{annealed process}, where the interest is in the effect of averaging over the environments. \begin{theorem}[Bianchi \textit{et al.}\ \cite{Bianchi1}] The following conclusion holds for $\pae$ if $\mu<+\infty$: for all $x\in\Rl$